Aagamshah9/USC-EE599-Deep_Learning_Final_Project_Team-8/README.md

 ```
 We can lookup losses in command line or with tensorboard.

-With default settings training took about 10h (using EC2 p3 instance).
+With default settings training took about 10h (using Aamazon AWS EC2 p3 instance).

 #### 4. Generate handwriting!